gregstewart/building-a-web-app-guided-by-tests/manuscript/chapter3.md

 And to start our server type:

-	npm start
+	> npm start

 If you now open your browser and hit `http://localhost:3000` you should once again see:

 ![Rendered HTML hosted by our Connect server](Screenshot 2014-06-18 23.19.42.png)

 The process that runs our server is not daemonised and will continue to run until we close the console or type `^C`.
-Go ahead and kill the server and add those changes to our repository, merge these changes back into master and finally push to origin:
+Go ahead and kill the server.
+Next we add those changes to our repository, merge these changes back into master and finally push to origin:

-	git add server.js
+	> git add server.js
-	git add package.json
+	> git add package.json
-	git commit -m "Installed Connect and created a very basic web server for our app" git checkout master
+	> git commit -m "Installed Connect and created a very basic web server for our app"
+	> git checkout master
-	git merge web-server
+	> git merge web-server
-	git push
+	> git push

 ##Cucumber, WebDriver and Selenium##
 For our functional tests I have chosen [Cucumber.js](https://github.com/cucumber/cucumber-js) and [WebDriver.js](http://webdriver.io/) with [Selenium](http://docs.seleniumhq.org/).
-I chose this combination because I believe this will give you greater felxibility in the long wrong, especially if you plan on using different languagesin your toolchain.
+I chose this combination because I believe this will give you greater felxibility in the long wrong, especially if you plan on using different languages in your toolchain.
 You can find Ruby, Java and .Net versions of Cucumber, WebDriver and Selenium.

 Once again we'll create a dedicated branch for this work:

-	git checkout -b functional-test
+	> git checkout -b functional-test

 ###Selenium##

 > Selenium uses Java, so you will need to make sure you have it installed.

 We could install the binaries manually, but since I plan using Grunt to automate tasks around starting and stopping the server, we might as well use [grunt-selenium-webdriver] (https://www.npmjs.org/package/grunt-selenium-webdriver) module as this includes everything that we need, including the jar file for the Selenium Server.

-	`npm install grunt-selenium-webdriver --save-dev`
+	> npm install grunt-selenium-webdriver --save-dev

-We use the `--save-dev` flag to indicate that we want to add this dependency to our package.json file, however only for development purposes.
-With that done let's create a Grunt task to start the server (you can find more information on Grunt and tasks over at [the official Grunt.js website](http://gruntjs.com/getting-started)).
+We use the `--save-dev` flag to indicate that we want to add this dependency to our package.json file, however only for development purposes (meaning that when we deploy to our 'production' environment, e.g. Heroku, it won't install the package during deployment).
+With that done let's create a Grunt task to start the Selenium server (just in case you missed it in the [Getting Started section]() you can find more information on Grunt and tasks over at [the official Grunt.js website](http://gruntjs.com/getting-started)).
 The first thing we'll need is a `Gruntfile.js`, so add one to the root of your project and edit it to contain the following:

 	module.exports = function(grunt) {
   		grunt.initConfig({